ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 author: Yanqi Dou
 ---

-# **Working with IBM provided cloud images**
+# **Working with cloud images proivided by IBM Blue Box**

 ## **Pre-requisites**

 1. If you are going to use the command line (CLI) tools, ensure you have OpenStack Glance Client installed.
 You can find installation instructions in our knowledge base: **Getting started with the OpenStack API**

-2. Ensure you have access to Box Panel, so you can get the temporary download URLs for the IBM provided cloud images.
+2. Ensure you have access to Box Panel, so you can get the temporary download URLs for the IBM-provided cloud images.

 ## **Basic concepts**